Updated on 25/4/2021

 Man often wear shirts, but t-shirt will do too.
 Long pants are the best, but you won’t be as scandalous as a woman if you show your knees.
-At worst, you are going to be looked down a little, because you’re dressing like a child.
+At worst, you are going to be looked down on a little, because you’re dressing like a child.

 Bring a cotton sweater and slightly warmer pants for the evenings.
 Long sleeves will also help you stay protected from mosquitoes.

-Last but not least, if your trip is at least a couple of weeks long, bring one nice piece of clothing for a “fancy event”, which might simply be participate to the Sunday church service.
+Last but not least, if your trip is at least a couple of weeks long, bring one nice piece of clothing for a “fancy event”, which might simply be the Sunday church service.

 Africans do dress up.
 They might own 2 pieces of clothes, but one of them is going to be the “fancy/Sunday dress”.
 And they do expect you, being the rich foreigner, to do the same.
 They are going to look at you weird if you wear normal everyday clothes on a Sunday mass, because you’re supposed to be richer than them and they just don’t understand the fact that you choose not to dress up.
-Basically, you’re insulting then.
+Basically, you’re insulting them.

 Fresh comfortable shoes, like trainers, are what you’re going to wear most often.
 If you are not 100% sure of the state of the place you’re heading for the day, just assume it’s going to be at the end of an unpaved, uneven road, with possibly some random animals, mud, playing children, forest paths or piles of rubbish sudden encounters.

 You don’t want to wear heels nor flip-flops.
-While a pair of sandals can be useful for a warm day when you’re not leaving your accommodation porch or your well known destination, it’s safer to approach any other occasion with proper shoes.
+While a pair of sandals can be useful for a warm day when you’re not leaving your accommodation porch or your well-known destination, it’s safer to approach any other occasion with proper shoes.